jox51/Pocketbase-Manager/README.md

 ## License

 This project is open-sourced software licensed under the MIT license.
+Thanks!